Home

 * Wear rubber gloves, splash protection goggles, long sleeve shirt and pants, closed-toe shoes.

-* Any pots, molds, stirring utensils, or ANYTHING that is used in this process should not be used for any other purpose once it has come into contact with lye when making soap from biodiesel.
+* Any pots, molds, stirring utensils, or ANYTHING that is used in this process should not be used for any other purpose once after you have used it to make soap from biodiesel.

 * If your skin comes in contact with the lye, rinse it with vinegar, then wash with soap and water.